AshankMore/HypothesisTesting/README.md

 # Hypothesis Testing
+Hypothesis testing in statistics is a way for you to test the results of a survey or experiment to see if you have meaningful results.
+You’re basically testing whether your results are valid by figuring out the odds that your results have happened by chance.
+If your results may have happened by chance, the experiment won’t be repeatable and so has little use.<br>

+Hypothesis testing steps:<br>

+1. Figure out your null hypothesis<br>
+2. State your null hypothesis<br>
+3. Choose what kind of test you need to perform<br>
+4. Either support or reject the null hypothesis.<br>

 Statistical analysis using Python<br>
 Data File: The Crash Reporting - Incidents Data from Montgomery County, MD will be used for the test.<br>
 Data source: https://catalog.data.gov/dataset/crash-reporting-incidents-data <br>